vvvwo/Weighted-Poisson-disk-Resampling/README.md

 OpenCV 3.4.6: https://github.com/opencv/opencv/releases/tag/3.4.6

-Note: youe can use WPDEXE to resample point clouds directly.
+Note: you can use WPDEXE to resample point clouds directly.
 Pls add the "opencv_world346.dll" into the file folder for program running.

 ## Update
 2024/12/13 The exe files are uploaded.